sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 category: tutorial-transaction-process
 ingress:
-  Learn how to customize pricing in your marketplace by adding an optional cleaning fee on top of the regular nightly price of the accommodation.
+  Learn how to customize pricing in your marketplace by adding an optional helmet rental fee on top of the regular nightly price of the accommodation.
 published: true
 ---

 In this tutorial, you will

-- Allow providers to add a cleaning fee to their listings
+- Allow providers to add a helmet rental fee to their listings
-- Allow customers to select whether they want to include the cleaning fee in their booking
+- Allow customers to select whether they want to include the helmet rental fee in their booking
-- Include a selected cleaning fee in the transaction's pricing
+- Include a selected helmet rental fee in the transaction's pricing

 <info>